 Spray, Soak and wipe off

-He was right for stencils that have maybe one – three layers of paint you can just spray the stencil with simple green cleaner, let it sit for 10-20 minutes and wipe it clean.
+He was right for stencils that have maybe one – three layers of paint you can just spray with this cleaner, let it sit for 10-20 minutes and wipe it clean.

-However, for stencils that are coated to the point they’ve lost the ability to use property you need to step things up and do the following.
+However, for stencils that are coated to the point they’ve lost their ability to be used property you need to step things up and do the following.